joao-frohlich/cpython/Doc/library/urllib.request.rst

    .. versionchanged:: 3.2
       This method is applicable only for local hostnames.
-When a remote hostname is given, a :exc:`~urllib.error.URLError` is raised.
+When a remote hostname is given, an :exc:`~urllib.error.URLError` is raised.

 .. _data-handler-objects: